philabrams/DigitalBits/docs/software/commands.md

   Option **--trusted-checkpoint-hashes <FILE-NAME>** checks the destination ledger hash against the provided reference list of trusted hashes.
 See the command verify-checkpoints for details.
-* **check-quorum**:   Check quorum intersection from history to ensure there is closure over all the validators in the network.
 * **convert-id <ID>**: Will output the passed ID in all known forms and then exit.
 Useful for determining the public key that corresponds to a given private key.
 For example: